polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/concept-nuggets/001-diffusion-transformers/README.md

 As you delve deeper into the lore of Dark Souls and the mechanics of DiTs, you encounter additional concepts that enrich your understanding of both the game's world and AI technology.

-### Nugget 1 - U-Net Architecture: The Cartographer's Spell
+### Bonus Nugget 1 - U-Net Architecture: The Cartographer's Spell

 In the vast and perilous world of Dark Souls, where uncharted territories abound and dangers lurk in every shadow, possessing a cartographer's spell—a tool that unveils the obscured and maps the unknown—becomes invaluable.
 The U-Net architecture is akin to such a spell in the realm of AI, specifically designed for the meticulous task of biomedical image segmentation.